jesse-schneider/MEAN-Chat/README.md

 # MEANChat

 ## Running the Application
 Currently, to run there is a requirement of running the frontend and backend separately.

+To run the angular project -> run `ng serve --open` from the root directory of the project.

-To run the angular project, run `ng serve --open`, and run `cd server | node server.js` from the root directory of the project.
+To run the node.js backend-> run `cd server | node server.js` from the root directory of the project.

 ## Git Structure
 The directory of the git repository follows a standard layout, with the majority of it representing a standard angular project, and the node server and API source code found in /MEANchat/server.